-The Financial Institutions Business Council Steering Committee represents financial services member companies (commercial banks, investment banks, multi-line finance companies) engaged in the middle market and large ticket sectors.
+The Financial Institutions Business Council Steering Committee represents bank-related and other financial institutions (commercial banks, investment banks and multi-line finance companies) engaged in the middle-market and large-ticket sectors.

 The Independent Middle Market Business Council Steering Committee represents non-bank-related organizations primarily involved in transactions between $250,000 and $5 million, either individually or through lines.

 The Service Providers Business Council Steering Committee represents organizations and firms providing a variety of related services to the members of the other four business councils.
 Associated company types include: accounting, collections, law, consulting, software, equipment management, university/government, executive recruiters, insurance, nonprofits/associations and publishers.

 The Small Ticket Business Council Steering Committee represents financial services organizations primarily involved in transactions under $250,000, either individually or through lines.